Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Introduction

 \section{Introduction}

-Future communication networks are expected to offer not only higher data rates and enhanced connectivity but also high-quality services such as localization, sensing, low power consumption, low latency, and ultra-reliable communication.
-To support these demands, intelligent reflecting surfaces (IRSs) have recently attracted a lot of attention due to their potential in terms of reconfiguring the wireless channel and are considered a promising solution in 6G \cite{IRS_Survey2, IRS_Survey1, comprehensive_6g}.
-Specifically, IRSs provide an opportunity to manipulate the electromagnetic properties of the incident waves in real-time, thereby offering improvements in several areas, including coverage extension \cite{IRS_Coverage}, localization accuracy \cite{Nasri_localization}, physical layer security enhancement \cite{Physical_layer_IRS_Security}, simultaneous power and information transfer \cite{SWIPT_IRS}, and interference mitigation \cite{bafghi_TCom}.
+Future communication networks are expected to offer better data rates, connectivity, and high-quality services.
+Intelligent reflecting surfaces (IRSs), also known as reconfigurable intelligent surfaces (RISs), enable the capability of reconfiguring wireless channels and are considered a promising solution in 6G \cite{IRS_Survey2, IRS_Survey1, comprehensive_6g}.
+Specifically, IRSs provide an opportunity to manipulate the electromagnetic properties of the incident waves in real-time, thereby offering improvements in coverage extension \cite{IRS_Coverage}, localization accuracy \cite{Nasri_localization}, physical layer security enhancement \cite{Physical_layer_IRS_Security}, and interference mitigation \cite{bafghi_TCom}.

-As mentioned, one significant aspect of IRSs is particularly their ability in destructing the cross channels that carry interference, thus greatly enhancing the degrees of freedom (DoF) of interference channels.
-For instance, in \cite{bafghi_TCom}, the authors demonstrated that with the assistance of an active IRS consisting of at least $K(K-1)$ elements or a passive IRS with a sufficiently large number of elements, the sum-DoF of a $K$-user time-selective interference channel, traditionally known for achieving a sum-DoF of $\frac{K}{2}$\cite{DoF_Jafar}, can be increased to $K$.
-In a similar scenario, the authors of \cite{Yu_nulling_interference} proposed an algorithm to achieve a sum-DoF of $K$ using a passive IRS equipped with $2K(K-1)$ elements.
-This method is applicable when the direct channels between user pairs are blocked, and the channel between the IRS and the transmitters/receivers is a line-of-sight one.
-It was also shown that the achievable sum-DoF of $\frac{K_T K_R}{K_T+K_R-1}$ \cite{jafar_Xchannel} for an X-network of size $K_T \times K_R$ can be increased to $\min\{K_T, K_R\}$ using either a passive or active IRS equipped with a sufficiently large number of elements \cite{bafghi_xnetwork}.
+One significant capability of IRSs is particularly their ability to weaken the cross channels that carry interference, thus greatly enhancing the degrees of freedom (DoF) of interference channels.
+For instance, in \cite{bafghi_TCom}, the authors showed that the assistance of an active IRS with at least $K(K-1)$ elements or a passive IRS with a sufficiently large number of elements can increase the sum-DoF of a $K$-user time-selective interference channel, traditionally known for achieving a sum-DoF of $\frac{K}{2}$\cite{DoF_Jafar}, to $K$.
+In the same channel model, the authors of \cite{Yu_nulling_interference} proposed an algorithm to achieve a sum-DoF of $K$ using a passive IRS with $2K(K-1)$ elements, under the assumptions of blocked direct links and line-of-sight IRS–transmitter/receiver channels.
+It was also shown that the achievable sum-DoF of $\frac{K_T K_R}{K_T+K_R-1}$ for an X-network of size $K_T \times K_R$, derived in \cite{jafar_Xchannel}, can be increased to $\min\{K_T, K_R\}$ using either a passive or active IRS with a sufficiently large number of elements \cite{bafghi_xnetwork}.